elonbing/media-tool-kit/README.md

   --credentials-file=my_credentials.json \
   --playlist "My favorite music" \
 ```
-We'll then use the output of the previous script and call it into the `upload-to-youtube` script by using a built in variable `$LATEST-OUTPUT`.
+We then use the output of the previous script and call it into the `upload-to-youtube` script by using a built in variable `$LATEST-OUTPUT`.

 This variable will simply look at the `/output` folder and print out the latest file in that folder.